-I am a South African citizen and an Afrikaner (which means “from Africa”), a member of the first white tribe in of South Africa.
+I am a South African citizen and an Afrikaner, a member of the first white tribe that explicitly described themselves as part of Africa (Afrikaner means “from Africa”).
 My forefathers came to South Africa from France in 1690 and from Scotland in 1810.
 The remarkable history of my family, my country and my continent has shaped me, and continues to have a strong influence on my work.

 Evaluators carry great responsibility.
 If our work is used, it can affect a few or millions of lives, one or more ecosystems, and even our whole planet.
 It can do enormous good.
 It can also cause enormous harm.

 Our power does not always come from where we are in hierarchies, but from the quality, relevance and utility of what we do, from how we do it, and from the ways in which our work is used – or sometimes misused.

 I am driven by justice and a belief in harmonious living.
 This is why I became involved in evaluation.
 Evaluation can make a real difference to those who have too little, to the wellbeing of society and its ecosystems.
 Today’s evaluation challenges transcend geographic, disciplinary, sector, demographic and institutional boundaries.
 We have to work together to ensure that evaluation contributes to development that sustains, to harmony within and between societies, and to the revitalisation of our beautiful planet and all its exquisite ecosystems.

 It also appealed to my quest for a professional challenge.
 Evaluation is demanding – philosophically and intellectually.
 It demands an understanding of complex adaptive systems principles.
 It demands not only technical, but also social, ethical and political acumen.